Pinafore/ml-hw/project/assign.md

 Final Presentation
 ======================

-The final presentation will be in class on 6.
-May (at 7:30, not the usual class time).
+The final presentation will be in class on 15.
+December (at 13:30, not the usual class time).
 In the final presentation you will:

 * Explain what you did